1,000+ Opportunities

 gov/water-safety-grants

-Based on current listing details, eligibility includes: Communities and organizations in Rhode Island offering swimming or paddlecraft safety lessons to children and teens.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Communities and organizations in Rhode Island offering swimming or paddlecraft safety lessons to children and teens.
+Confirm the full requirements in the official notice before applying.